plausible/docs/docs/your-plausible-experience.md

 You can also enable some easy-to-use goals.
 Here are instructions on how to track [404 error pages](404-error-pages-tracking.md) and how to track [outbound link clicks](outbound-link-click-tracking.md) in your Plausible dashboard.

+## Start using UTM tags in your marketing campaigns

+To minimize the amount of traffic that falls within the "direct / none" referral source, you can add special query parameters to your links in social media, email newsletters and your advertising campaigns.

+`ref`, `source`, `utm_source`, `utm_medium` and `utm_campaign` query parameters are all valid and supported by Plausible Analytics.
+[Learn more here](manual-link-tagging.md).

+Read also our guide on [how to use UTM parameters to track your campaigns and understand the dark traffic](https://plausible.io/blog/utm-tracking-tags).

 ## Opt out from counting your own visits

 When you're working on your site, you might not want to record your own visits and page views.
 Here's [how to opt out and exclude yourself from your analytics](excluding.md).